 Test Error and Loss

-- Sample Pairing recorded the same Test Error (3.8%) as the baseline but lower Test Loss.
+- Sample Pairing recorded the lowest Test Error (1.9%) among the experiments.

 As we’ve witnessed in my experiment, SamplePairing contributes to better classification performance.
 But does it truly enhances the way the model classifies faces?
 To see how it affects the inner workings of the classifier, I used Class Activation Mapping that gives me some hints as to where the model looks.